 While Fitbit Connect collects your device’s information and sends & syncs it to Fitbit’s servers and your account dashboard, Fitbit connect does not give you the robust data, resources, or features of the Fitbit app.

 For example, you cannot create challenges or accept adventures in Fitbit Connect.

 Unlike the Fitbit app, Fitbit Connect does not store any of your device data locally but instead regularly transfers (syncs) your device’s data to Fitbit servers.

 None of Fitbit’s latest models are compatible with Fitbit Connect

 However, the biggest difference between Fitbit Connect and the Fitbit app is that Fitbit Connect only works with older, legacy Fitbit devices.

 If you own a recent Fitbit model, like the popular Inspire Series, Versa Series, or Ionic, you cannot use Fitbit Connect–you must use the Fitbit app for Apple devices (iOS), Android, or Windows 10.

 To find out if you can use Fitbit Connect with your Mac or older Windows PC, review your model’s user manual and scroll to the section on setting up your device.

-Unfortunately, it’s likely your Fitbit model requires a compatible smartphone/tablet or possibly Windows 10 and the Fitbit app.
-Apple devices must use iPadOS or iOS 12.2 or above and Android devices must support Android 7.0 or above.
+Unfortunately, your Fitbit model likely requires a compatible smartphone/tablet or possibly Windows 10 and the Fitbit app.
+Apple devices must use iPadOS or iOS 12.2 or above, and Android devices must support Android 7.0 or above.

 - To download Fitbit’s Connect app for Mac and older Windows versions, follow this link for Fitbit Connect for Mac or to download Fitbit Connect for an older Windows computer, use this link for Fitbit Connect app for Windows.